jeremychone/rust-devai/_init/workspace/doc/lua.md

 - All paths are relative to `WORKSPACE_DIR`
 - The `AGENT_NAME` is the name provided that resolves to the `AGENT_FILE_PATH`.
 You can use this name to do a `devai::run(CTX.AGENT_NAME, [])`
-- These are available in `devai run ..` as well as `devai solo ...`
+- These are available in `devai run ..`

 # Common Types